hytechclub/py-201/Flask/FlaskCodeAlong.md

 # Random Joke Website
 In this activity, create a Flask Web Server that serves a random joke website.
-The goal is for the user to be able to enter their name, and then receive a joke.
+The goal is for the user to be able to see a random joke every time the joke page loads.

-# Information Finder
-In this activity, create a program that uses Wikipedia to find information.
-The goal is for the user to enter a search term, and then show the first paragraph of the Wikipedia article for that subject.

 ## Setting Up
 1. Go to [repl.it](https://repl.it)